OpenConext/Mujina/README.md

     * "urn:mace:dir:attribute-def:eduPersonPrincipalName" is "j.doe@example.com"
     * "urn:oid:1.3.6.1.4.1.1076.20.100.10.10.1" is "guest"
 * There is a default certificate and private key available
+* By default the ACS endpoint should be provided by the SP as an attribute in the AuthnRequest.
+  If the ACS endpoint is set using the IdP api this is not neccesary.
+Use of the api overrides values set in AuthnRequests

 The default Service Provider configuration is as follows: